LJMUAstroecology/flirpy/.github/ISSUE_TEMPLATE/bug_report.md

 **Version**
 What version of flirpy are you using?

+**Camera and interface**
+What model of camera are you using, exactly, and how is it connected?
+For example "FLIR Boson, non-radiometric via USB-C interface"

 **Describe the bug**
 A clear and concise description of what the bug is.